team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `removeBackgroundColor` function (assuming it's in a separate file).
+1. We import the necessary dependencies, including the `removeBackgroundColor` function.

-2. We define an async `main` function to use `await` with the asynchronous `removeBackgroundColor` function.
+2. We define an async `main` function to use the `removeBackgroundColor` function.

-3. We specify the `inputPath` of the original image and the `outputPath` for the processed image.
+3. Inside `main`, we specify:
+   - `inputPath`: The path to the input image file.
+   - `outputPath`: The path where the processed image will be saved.
-4. We set the `targetColor` to remove (in this case, white).
+   - `targetColor`: The color to be removed (in this case, white).
-5. We set a `colorThreshold` to allow for some color variation (adjust as needed).
+   - `colorThreshold`: A value to determine how close a pixel's color needs to be to the target color to be considered for removal.

-6. We call the `removeBackgroundColor` function with these parameters.
+4. We call `removeBackgroundColor` with these parameters.

-7. If successful, we log a success message; if there's an error, we catch and log it.
-8. Finally, we call the `main` function to execute the code.
+5. Finally, we call the `main` function to execute the background removal process.

-Make sure to replace the `inputPath` and `outputPath` with your actual file paths.
-Also, adjust the `targetColor` and `colorThreshold` as needed for your specific use case.
+Make sure to replace `'path/to/removeBackgroundColor'` with the actual path where your `removeBackgroundColor` function is defined.
+Also, adjust the input and output paths according to your file structure.

+This example demonstrates a basic usage of the function.
+You can modify the parameters as needed for your specific use case.

 # encodeImage index.js
 ## Imported Code Object